No, This Is Not The 70s TV Show

 This Is My Real-life Blended Family

 Even my generation of people born after 1985, knew and watched this TV series.
-The world got a glimpse of what a large blended family of six children, three girls, and three boys, would be like.
+The world got a glimpse of what a large blended family of six children, three girls, and three boys, looks like.
 However, the Brady bunch was just a fictional show for viewers’ entertainment.

 2019 Stepfamilies Statistics in the United States

-They reported that 75% of divorced people will remarry, and 66% of them will get divorced again and have children involved.
+They reported that 75% of divorced people would eventually remarry, and 66% of them will get divorced again and have children involved.
 It was a complete shock to see that 50% of 60 million children under the age of 13 live with one biological parent and a stepparent.
-Out of learning about these numbers and the research findings, there was one big part I as a mother and stepmother do not agree with.
+Out of learning about these numbers and the research findings, there was one big part I, as a mother and stepmother could understand.